JDFBdev/Allow-FPS-Pro-OLED-mod/README.md

   <img src="https://github.com/JDFBdev/Allow-FPS-Pro-OLED-mod/blob/main/Asset/ezgif.com-gif-maker.gif" width="90%" title="portrait">
 </p>

-I really like my keabord, but i wanted it to have a volume knob and a satisfying animation...
-So i got to it and i'm gonna show you how.
+I really like my keyboard, but i wanted it to have a volume knob and a satisfying animation...
+So i got to it.

 <h3 >
   Pinout: